Magnetic tuning of tunnel coupling between InAsP double quantum dots in InP nanowires

 In summary, we have studied the magnetospectroscopy of epitaxial InAsP quantum dots, demonstrating an inverse power relationship between the double-dot energy difference and the inter-dot separation distance.
 Additionally, we have provided conclusive proof of a technique for tuning the inter-dot tunnel coupling.
 This technique does not require the fabrication of a series of samples, but it instead relies on the magnetic field's influence on the electron and hole wave functions.
 In the sample DQD2 with $L_2=7$\,nm, we were able to achieve in-situ tuning of the tunnel coupling through the application of a magnetic field in the Voigt configuration, as demonstrated by a 1\,meV reduction in emission energy detuning.
 Future experiments may involve studies of the level structure of the dots by populating them with more carriers, allowing access to higher excited states.
 The combination of the Lorentz effect and the Voigt configuration have previously been used to map out the wave functions of electrons confined in dots \cite{ref:Map1,ref:Map2}, which we could now observe as a function of the coupling strength.
 The small variations in dot composition have important implications for experimental reproducibility \cite{ref:Marek1}, so the difference in As content between dots should be addressed through further refinements in the growth process.
 Overall, our experimental results may have potential applications in quantum information technologies based on epitaxial quantum dot qubits, especially where two-qubit gates need to be performed and precise adjustment of the tunnel coupling is required.
+Even though it leads to substantial shifts of the positions of spectral lines, the application of magnetic fields may be too slow to perform efficient quantum gates.
+However, the coarse magnetic tuning of the tunnel coupling can be supplemented by finer adjustments carried out by electric gates, which can operate at high frequencies~\cite{SadreMomtaz2020,ReimerNL,Fasth}.
 Moreover, these nanowire DQDs can be used to generate entangled photon pairs for quantum communication, and our results suggest a technique for adjusting the degree of entanglement by tuning the inter-dot coupling.